openshift-labs/learn-katacoda/intro-openshift/resource-objects/07-replacing-resource-objects.md

 The ``oc create`` command allows you to create a new resource object from a JSON or YAML definition contained in a file.
 To change an existing resource object using ``oc edit`` was an interactive process.
 To be able to change an existing resource from a JSON or YAML definition contained in a file, you can use the ``oc replace`` command.

-Edit the previous JSON file used to create the route to change the policy for edge termination and HTTP vs HTTPS connections to:
+To disallow an insecure route you create a modified definition of the route object:

 ``cat > coming-soon-fqdn.json << !
 {